Chicone/backup_wine_analysis/README.md

 This will install dependencies, copy source code, and prepare the static files and datasets needed to run the application.

-## How to Run the Docker Container
+## How to run the Docker container
 There are two options depending on how you want to handle the dataset:

-#### Option 1 (preferred)— Dataset is provided at runtime (not included in Docker image)
+#### Option 1 — Dataset is provided at runtime (not included in Docker image)
-If you are building the container using Dockerfile, then you will have to mount the dataset folder at runtime into the container.
+If you are building the Docker image using Dockerfile (like above), then you will have to mount the dataset folder at runtime into the container.
 ```bash
 docker run -v /absolute/path/to/datasets:/app/datasets -p 8080:8000 wine-analysis-interface